Services19 March 2025

 This is why professional installation matters.
 A poorly installed shrink-wrap in a Wellington southerly is a liability, not a benefit.

-How Much Does Scaffold Shrink-Wrap Cost in Wellington?
+How Much Does Scaffolding Shrink-Wrap Cost in Wellington?

-Shrink-wrap is quoted as an addition to your base scaffold hire.
+Shrink-wrap is quoted as an addition to your base scaffolding hire.
 For a typical Wellington residential home, shrink-wrap adds approximately $1,000–$3,000 to the total cost depending on the coverage area and complexity.

 Get a quote for shrink-wrapped scaffolding →